Smyth County is named for Alexander Smyth, who was a former Congressman from Virginia.

 Contractor: Stephenson & Getaz of Knoxville, Tennessee

 Description: The building faces southeast and is a two story gray colored brick, stone and concrete structure.
-The building faces southeast and was completed in 1906.
-The southeast front has a large porch with eight columns rising to a wide header at the roof line.
-There is a balcony on the second story and arched windows.
+The building is located on landscaped grounds in the center of Marion..
+The building is located on landscaped grounds in the center of Marion.
+The building is “T” shaped.
+The southeast front has a large porch with eight Ionic columns rising to a wide header at the roof line.
+There is a balcony on the second story.
 A wide cornice runs below the roof line.
-On the center of the roof is a large flat octagonal dome.
-An addition was constructed on the north side in 1973 to 1974.
-The architect was Echols-Sparger & Associates and the contractor was Lincoln Builders Supply, Company, Inc. Further additions were added in 1976 and 2012 when the architect was Moseley Architects..
+On the center of the hipped roof is a large flat octagonal dome.
+In the interior is the lobby rotunda with stained glass dome.
+The courtroom is behind the lobby.
+There is an iron and marble staircase.
+The interior originally featured an auditorium known as the “Court Square Theater” for public performances.
+The building houses the County Circuit Court, County General District Court and County Juvenile and Domestic Relations Court of the 28th Judicial Circuit.
+An addition was constructed on the north side in 1974.
+The architect was Echols-Sparger & Associates and the contractor was Lincoln Builders Supply, Company, Inc. Further additions were added in 1976 and 2012 when the architect was Moseley Architects.
+An addition was constructed in 2016.
+The architect was Mosley Associates and the contractor was Burnwell Construction Company.

 See: The architect Frank Pierce Milburn of Washington, DC.